isomerpages/nhg-ohrpp/_training/Proper Conduct of Research/PCR Course Overview.md

 <h4><strong>Proper Conduct of Research (PCR) Course</strong></h4>
 <p>The Proper Conduct of Research (PCR)<strong> </strong>Standard Operating
-Procedures, known as the PCR-SOPs, are a set of guidelines developed by the NHG Group Research &amp; Innovation&nbsp;to provide detailed procedures on conducting research in accordance with applicable guidelines and regulations.
+Procedures, known as the PCR-SOPs, are a set of guidelines developed by the NHG Health Group Research &amp; Innovation&nbsp;to provide detailed procedures on conducting research in accordance with applicable guidelines and regulations.
 <br>
 <br>The <strong>Proper Conduct of Research (PCR) Course</strong> seeks to equip
 Clinical Research professionals with the knowledge and skills in the proper